 With the initiatives clearly defined and scoped, it’s time to develop the plan to execute your strategic initiative.

 Most organizations have their own process for building a plan for strategic initiatives.
 Unfortunately, not all these ways position you for success.
-As you are building your plan, keep the following 5 tips in mind to help you generate results.
+As you develop your project, keep the following tips in mind to help you generate results.

 Ensure that there is alignment for each item within your plan.
-Clearly point out which areas of focus, goals, and outcomes are being impacted by different bodies of work within the plan.
-If you’re unsure where to start, ask yourself the questions “How?” and “Why?”.
-Understand how strategic initiatives directly tie to organizational goals and KPIs.
+Point out which areas of focus, goals, and outcomes are impacted by different bodies of work within the plan.
+If you’re unsure where to start, ask yourself, “How?” and “Why?”.
+Understand how strategic initiatives directly tie to organizational goals and key performance indicators (KPIs).

 Most of the strategic initiatives won’t be completed on their own.
-Identify supporting activities and milestones that will increase the likelihood of you generating your desired results.
+Identify supporting activities and milestones that will increase your likelihood of generating your desired results.
 Ensure that the supporting activities and milestones are appropriately resourced.
 Failure in these will impact the success of the overarching strategic initiative.

-However, it is key that initiatives and activities drive towards measurable, quantifiable outcomes.
+However, initiatives and activities must drive toward measurable, quantifiable outcomes.
 With proper metrics, there is no question about what success ultimately looks like.
-This not only impacts completion but also improves insight into how the initiative is progressing.
+This impacts completion and improves insight into how the initiative is progressing.

 Clarity around expectations is one of the best things you can establish in your planning process.
 Simply defining clear start and due dates is an easy place to start.

-Select one person to be responsible for providing progress updates for each item within your plan.
+Select one person responsible for providing progress updates for each item within your plan.

 For many initiatives, there is a great deal of shared accountability and many people working towards completing one body of work.
-However, there should only be one person responsible for reporting out on progress.
-This eliminates confusion about who to go to for status updates, and it also further reinforces accountability.
+However, there should only be one person responsible for reporting on progress.
+This eliminates confusion about who to go to for status updates and reinforces accountability.

-But don’t stop with assigning it out.
+But don’t stop by assigning it out.
 Develop a standard cadence of accountability.
-This cadence defines how often your organization will be requesting, and reporting, on results.
-This will enable a standardized, quick way to understand how strategic initiatives progressing.
+This cadence defines how often your organization will be requesting and reporting results.
+This will enable a standardized, quick way to understand how strategic initiatives progress.